SAP/spartacus-docs/_pages/install/integrations/epd-visualization-integration.md

 After you have provided this information, the schematic will configure the SAP Enterprise Product Development Visualization integration for Spartacus.

+*Configuring Spartacus Manually*

-If you do not wish to use the schematics, you can create the SAP Enterprise Product Development Visualization integration library feature module manually and add it into your application, as shown in the following example:
+If you do not wish to use the schematics, you can manually add the SAP Enterprise Product Development Visualization integration library into your application as described below.

+Add a `src/app/spartacus/features/epd-visualization/epd-visualization-feature.module.ts` feature module for the SAP Enterprise Product Development Visualization integration library, as shown in the following example:

 ```ts
 import { NgModule } from '@angular/core';